craftablescience/vtf-thumbnailer/INSTALL.md

 ###### Automatic:

 1. Visit https://craftablescience.info/ppa/ and follow the instructions.
-2. VTF Thumbnailer should now be installable and upgradable from `apt` (the package name being `vtf-thumbnailer`).
+2. VTF Thumbnailer should now be installable and upgradable from `apt` (the package name being `vtf-thumbnailer`, or `vtf-thumbnailer-kde5` on KDE 5).

 ###### Manual: